Things to see and do in Helsinki with kids

 Linnanmäki is close to the Sealife aquarium if you want to combine both.

-Opening hours: May - Sept 11am - 10pm - please check for opening times for your specific date before you go.
+Normal opening hours: May-Sept 11am-10pm - please check for opening times for your specific date before you go.

 Moving in - the Mammoth arrives at the National History Museum